User Guide Cancel

 Set an object to bypass lights and shadows in your scene

-Turn off Accepts Lights on a 3D layer in a 3D composition so that it's no longer affected by any light sources in the scene.
-This can be useful if you want the layer to maintain its original appearance without being influenced by lighting changes, shadows, or highlights from other light sources.
+When you turn off Accepts Lights on a 3D layer in a 3D composition, the layer is no longer affected by any light sources in the scene.
+The objects in these layers will be lit by basic ambient illumination, showing only their base color and emissive textures.
+This can be useful if you want the layer to maintain its original appearance without being affected by lighting changes, shadows, or highlights from other light sources.
+It makes the layer look self-illuminated and consistent regardless of the surrounding lighting environment.

 The timeline is open with different layers including a 3D layer.
 The 3D layer's Compositing Options is open and Accepts Lights option is checked 'Off'.